-Though the holidays are over, 15-year-old Remington Youngblood’s spirit of giving — and helping those in need — has not diminished.
+Though the holidays are over, 17-year-old Remington Youngblood’s spirit of giving — and helping those in need — has not diminished.

-In fact, in the last five years, the Lambert High School sophomore has only worked harder to help those in need, by expanding his student-led nonprofit, Change 4 Georgia, or C4G, which he started at age 10.
+In fact, in the last six years, the Lambert High School senior has only worked harder to help those in need, by expanding his student-led nonprofit, Change 4 Georgia, or C4G, which he started at age 10.

-“All of it overall is very successful,” he said.
-“For our student veterans, we’ve given out several thousand dollars’ worth of scholarships.
+“As a team we have been very successful,” he said.
+“For our student veterans, we’ve given out over ten thousand dollars’ worth of scholarships.
 But my main goal was [never] just military — I wanted students to get involved because that was a big issue I had in trying to find community service opportunities.”